radhey24h/cloud-in-depth/azure-in-depth/Day-6-Azure-Networking/01-Azure-Networking.md

 When you create multiple resources (e.g., VMs) within a single VNet, they can communicate with each other using private IP addresses without needing internet access or VNet peering.
 If you create resources in different VNets, they can communicate using private IPs after establishing VNet peering.

+Microsoft doesn't charge for VNet, they always charge for inbound/outbound traffic.

 ## Key Features

 - **Isolation**: VNets provide network isolation, allowing you to separate resources and control traffic flow within your virtual network.